braiddynamics/qbd-portal/docs/02-topology/10-universal-computation.md

 :::info[**Implementation of State Transitions via Topology Change**]

 The challenge in controlling this qubit lies in changing the state without changing the particle's identity (charge).
 If we simply added a twist, we would turn an electron into a heavier, differently charged particle.
 The **transition hamiltonian construction** [(§10.1.5)](#10.1.5) solves this by using a "shuffle" operation.
 We take a twist from one ribbon and move it to another.
-The total number of twists—and thus the total charge—stays constant at -3.
+The total number of twists, and thus the total charge, stays constant at -3.

 This operation, mediated by the operator $\hat{T}_{ij}$, physically corresponds to a specific interaction with the gauge field that rearranges the internal topology.
 It serves as the physical implementation of the "NOT" gate: shuffling the twists transforms the symmetric state into the asymmetric one.
 It is akin to solving a Rubik's cube; the overall object remains a cube, but the internal pattern is permuted to represent a new state.
 :::